 • Requests for payment for various services to be paid out of escrow funds

-Upon finishing of all instructions of the escrow, closing can take place.
+Upon finishing of all portions of the escrow, closing can take place.
 All expenses like title insurance, inspections and real estate commissions are paid.
-The home's title gets handed over to you and title insurance is issued per the policies of your individual escrow agreement.
+You'll then secure the title to the house and the title insurance gets dispersed as noted in the escrow instructions.

 The Escrow Holder Will:

-• Meet the bank's standards as written in the escrow agreement
+• Meet lender's standards as outlined in the escrow agreement

 • Obtain title insurance policy